Celsocag/Celsocag/README.md

 - 👋 Hi, I'm Celso Albuquerque

-- 🔭 Front-end developer with 4+ years of experience building responsible, high-performance web applications
+- 🔭 Software Enginer with 4+ years of experience building responsible, high-performance web applications

 - 👍 Proficient in front-end technologies like Angular and React.